 On the home front, Flora and an aging and embittered Theodore Roosevelt struggle to find a way through wartime red tape so she can go to France to marry Quentin.
 At last, freed from the constraints of a bleak, backwater station, Quentin sets off for the war front.
 There he powers his aircraft deep into dangerous German skies in a thunderous clash that exposes both his bravado and courage.
 But within days, while on air patrol over enemy territory, Quentin is surprised by a belligerent enemy determined to defend his homeland.

 Quentin and Flora is a moving tale of courage, heroism and young love denied, no matter the influence of the rich and politically powerful.
 Set against the backdrop of Theodore Roosevelt’s lofty expectations for his sons and his own tragic demise, it is a richly-drawn and gripping tale for the ages, superbly written and forcefully told.
-A classic page-turner with lessons for today, Quentin and Flora will compel you to laugh and dare you to weep.
+A classic page-turner with lessons for today, Quentin and Flora will compel you to laugh and weep.